Japan and Belize Summer Programs

 The Maple League of Universities (Acadia, Mount Allison, Bishop’s, and St. Francis Xavier) has come together to offer the following program in Belize: “Nation to Nation: Building Indigenous Knowledge Across International Borders.”

-Program Summary & Applicant Profile
+Program Summary & Applicant Profile:

 Member institutions of the Maple League of Universities have received a Global Skills Opportunity grant to develop and launch a program for Indigenous students to participate in an international experience together.
 The program is called “Nation to Nation: Building Indigenous Knowledge Across International Borders”.